Chicago Bulls: 1976–84: Gilmore and Theus era

-1984–1990: Michael Jordan era begins
+1984–98: Michael Jordan era

+1984–90: Rise of Jordan

 Michael Jordan was drafted third overall by the Bulls in 1984.
 He won six championships and six Finals MVPs for Chicago.

 In the summer of 1984, the Bulls had the third pick of the 1984 NBA draft, after Houston and Portland.
 The Rockets selected Hakeem Olajuwon, the Blazers picked Sam Bowie and the Bulls chose shooting guard Michael Jordan.
 The team, with new management in owner Jerry Reinsdorf and general manager Jerry Krause, decided to rebuild around Jordan.
 Jordan set franchise records during his rookie campaign for scoring (third in the league) and steals (fourth), and led the Bulls back to the playoffs, where they lost in four games to the Milwaukee Bucks.
 For his efforts, he was rewarded with a selection to the All-NBA Second Team and the NBA Rookie of the Year Award.

 In the following off-season, the team acquired point guard John Paxson and on draft day traded with the Cavaliers for the rights to power forward Charles Oakley.
 Along with Jordan and center Dave Corzine, they provided much of the Bulls' offense for the next two years.
 After suffering a broken foot early in the 1985–86 season, Jordan finished second on the team to Woolridge in scoring.
-Jordan returned for the playoffs, and led the eighth-place Bulls against the 67–15 Boston Celtics, led by Larry Bird.
+Jordan returned for playoffs, and led the eighth-seeded Bulls against Larry Bird and his 67–15 Boston Celtics.
 At the time, the Bulls had the fifth-worst record of any team to qualify for the playoffs in NBA history.
 Though the Bulls were swept, Jordan recorded a playoff single-game record 63 points in Game 2 (which still stands to this day), prompting Bird to call him 'God disguised as Michael Jordan.'

 In the 1986–87 season, Jordan continued his assault on the record books, leading the league in scoring with 37.1 points per game and becoming the first Bull named to the All-NBA First Team.
 The Bulls finished 40–42, which was good enough to qualify them for the playoffs.
 However, they were again swept by the Celtics in the playoffs.